CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/opencv.md

 ### [`cv::dilate()`](https://docs.opencv.org/4.10.0/d4/d86/group__imgproc__filter.html#ga4ff0f3318642c4f469d0e11f242f3b6c)
 If `src` is a submatrix, the operation is not supported unless `cv::BORDER_ISOLATED` is OR-ed into `borderType`.

+In-place filtering is not supported i.e. `src` and `dst` must be different (non-overlapping) images.

 Notes on parameters:
 * `src.depth()`,`dst.depth()`,`kernel.depth()` - only support `CV_8U` depth.
 * `src.rows` - image height must be greater than or equal to `kernel.rows - 1`